grantcolley/react-notes/README.md

   return () => clearTimeout(timer); /* 👈 The return inside useEffect is a cleanup function. */
 });

-// Controlling when useEffect runs (dependencies).
-Pass a second argument: an array of dependencies.
+// Controlling when useEffect runs by passing a second argument: an array of dependencies.

 useEffect(() => {
   console.log('Runs only once');